-2.2.4.4.2 Conference on scientific racism from an international perspective Based on the success of the conference held in 2024, it.is.recommended that the University consider taking forward the initial plans of this workstream for an international conference.
-This has been conceptualized as bringing together the themes of race and institutional culture and looking at how scientific practices can be improved in this context.
-One of the purposes of the conference, conceptualised as "Human Differentiation and Racism in Institutions, Science and Technology: Contemporary Issues and Ways Forward," was to bring together international leaders in science studies who are the cutting edge of this kind of work (see the call for papers here).
+2.2.4.4.2 Conference on scientific racism from an international perspective

+Based.on.the.success.of.the.conference.held.in.8680?it.is.recommended.that.the.
+University.consider.taking.forward.the.initial.plans.of.this.workstream.for.an. international.conference; This has been conceptualized as bringing together the themes of race and institutional culture and looking at how scientific practices can be improved in this context.
+One of the purposes of the conference, conceptualised as "Human Differentiation and Racism in Institutions, Science and Technology: Contemporary Issues and Ways Forward," was to bring together international leaders in science studies who are the cutting edge of this kind of work (see the draft Call for Papers here).
 It is recommended that SU consider supporting and creating such a conference if it wishes to pursue the plans of making SU a research leader on these questions.